hindu-comm/weblogs/manasataramgini/2013/12/2013-12-06_a-case-for-avairagyam.md

 Therein we encountered this beauty:
 mattebha-kumbha-pariNAhini ku\~NkumArdre
-kAntA-payodharayuge rati-kheda-khinnaH |
+kAntA-payodharayuge rati-kheda-khinnaH \|
 vakSho nidhAya bhuja-pa\~njara-madhyavartI
-dhanyaH kShapAH kShapayati kShaNa-labdha-nidraH ||
+dhanyaH kShapAH kShapayati kShaNa-labdha-nidraH \|\|

 Happy is he who whiles his nights away exhausted by sexual exertion,
 resting his chest upon his woman’s twin breasts moist with vermillion,
 that swell like the frontal globes of an elephant in musth and
-\[therein\] encaged in the midst of her arms may gain sleep in a moment\!
+\[therein\] encaged in the midst of her arms may gain sleep in a moment!

 That indeed sounded like a high attainment a man might desire to attain.
 To us it seemed as worthy an attainment as that of vairAgyaM, perhaps